 Step 4 Add Tone To The Darkest Area Of The Cylinder

 If done properly, the values you add to your drawings will shape and form a three-dimensional illusion of an object on a two-dimensional surface.
 This is known as perspective drawing.

-Start by adding value to the darkest area of the cylinder.
-Work from dark to light and make the values lighter as it goes towards the light source.
+Start by adding value to the cylinder’s darkest area with straight short lines connecting.
+Draw from dark to light and make the lines lighter as it goes towards the light source.
 You can add more value by drawing more straight lines in different directions over an area that has been shaded.
 This drawing technique is known as crosshatching.

 This perspective drawing technique takes time because you will continue to add value with different pencil grades.
 The result will be a realistic drawing that appears like it will be popping off your drawing surface.